WMWMWMWM/WMWMWMWM/README.md

   <summary>🧠 Research & Learning - Engineering-Driven investigation of the frontiers of AI, human cognition, and interdisciplinary applications </summary>

   **📌 Focus Areas:**
-  - AI Ethics, Explainable AI, Responsible AI
-  - AI in Healthcare, Sports, and Decision Sciences
-  - Advanced Cognitive & Neuromorphic AI
-  - 🧠 Explainable AI, Responsible AI, and Ethical Machine Learning  for domain-driven research
+  - 🧠 Explainable AI, Responsible AI, and Ethical AI for domain-driven research
-  - 🧠 AI applications in **medicine, cognitive science, decision-making, and social good**
+  - 🧠 AI discovery in **medicine, cognitive science, decision sciences, and social good**
-  - 🧠 AI in Discovery, synthetic data,
+  - 🧠 AI in synthetic data modeling and advanced understanding of the human-experience

   | Project Name | Description | Repo Link | Preview |
   |-------------|------------|-----------|---------|